 subjectively object - objectively subject,

-and within the consciously done production of collective consciousness everybody will produce finally the moments of the identity between Being and consciousness, that is the new quality of the political identity will be experienced and will be produced (37).
-Focus means, as we know from rays optics: a converging lens, for example, that collects all beams of light that pass the lens in one point, the focal point, the focus, the burning point of collectivity.
-But focus also means hearth in the certain sense that such a hearth is a starting point for effects, for example a hearth of disturbances or that such a focus can be compared also to a simple cooking-stove or range, which produces warmth while working.
+and within the consciously enacted production of collective consciousness, everybody will eventually produce the moments of the identity between Being and consciousness, that is the new quality of the political identity will be experienced and produced (Note 37).
+Focus means, as we know from ray optics: a converging lens, for example, that collects all beams of light that pass the lens in one point, the focal point, the focus, the burning point of collectivity.
+But focus also means hearth in the certain sense that such a hearth is a starting point for effects, for example of unrest, or that such a focus can be compared also to a simple cooking-stove or range, which produces warmth while working.
 And by that we have determined the word "focus" in its double sense: to be a point of collectivity, focus on the one hand, and to be a starting point, a hearth on the other hand, "focus" the denomination of a dialectic identity, that means a contradictory one.

 Every ill person now represents in a specific way some focus.
 In an objective view, everybody, as a single person represents the focus of social contradictions.
-But by means of the process of consciously unfolding of the contradictions of protest and inhibition, collected in illness, the quality "focus" as the burning point of the social relations (contradictions) is turned into a subjective quality, and that means that the ill person – now having become able to handle in a quite clear manner and in full consciousness the social contexts of his suffering – has achieved to change from the lonely and isolated person he or she was in the beginning into a focus, who now is really a such one as well in subjective as in objective view.
+But by means of the process of consciously unfolding of the contradictions of protest and inhibition, collected in illness, the quality "focus" as the burning point of the social relations (contradictions) is turned into a subjective quality, and that means that the ill person – now having become able to handle in a quite clear manner and in full consciousness the social contexts of his suffering – has achieved to change himself or herself from the lonely and isolated person he or she was in the beginning into a focus, who now is really a such one, both from a subjective and an objective viewpoint.

-Illness as consciousness of suffering, as known inhibition and suppression, is both the prerequisite and the tendentious sublation of the quality "focus", as a point of collectivity (burning point), in the new quality "focus" as a hearth.
+Illness as consciousness of suffering, as known inhibition and suppression, is both the prerequisite and the tendential sublation of the quality "focus", as point of collectivity (burning point), in the new quality "focus" as hearth.
 Only through the awareness of his or her total object role, through the consciousness of illness as inhibition and suppression, the ill person is enabled to liberate conscious protest, the progressive moment in illness.
 The process of turning the quality "focus" (inhibition) into the quality "hearth" represents the emancipation of the object, done by cooperation and solidarity.
-And just by that and by nothing else a treated one [ein Behandelter] becomes a subject, an active one [ein Handelnder].
+And it is by this and by nothing else that a treated one [ein Behandelter] becomes a subject, an active one [ein Handelnder].

 22. Dialectics of sexuality